Blog Customer Feedback12 Best Customer Feedback Channels for 2026

 Still relying on random tweets and customer support tickets for feedback?
 You're missing out on gold.
 Without the right channels, valuable insights get lost—and so do your opportunities to build a product users love.
 In this guide, we break down the must-use feedback channels in 2025.

-About 20 years ago, Starbucks was facing issues with customer satisfaction and profitability.
-Instead of wasting time, they launched a platform called My Starbucks Idea in 2008, where customers could provide feedback and add ideas.
-To this date, it's generated 270+ ideas that Starbucks brought to life, including free wi-fi, cake pops, and hazelnut macchiato. ☕
+About 20 years ago, Starbucks was facing customer satisfaction issues.
+So they launched My Starbucks Idea in 2008 - a platform where customers could submit suggestions.
+It generated 270+ ideas that shipped, including free wi-fi, cake pops, and the hazelnut macchiato. ☕

-Today, we'll show you the best customer feedback channels for any type of business and what you can use them for. 👇
+Today, we'll show you the 12 best customer feedback channels for any business and what to use each one for. 👇

 What is customer feedback and why is it important?